-On the basis of scalable information and certain decision criteria, entrepreneurs, in any particular day or week, make commitments for construction of a number of plants and machines.
-The number will vary from week to week.
-It is represented in the model as the timerate of starting capacity-construction projects.
+On the basis of scallable information and certain decision criteria, entrepreneurs, in any particular day or week, make commitments for construction of a number of plants and machines.
+The number will vary from week to meek.
+It is represented in the model as the time-rate of starting capacity-construction projects.
 This is a continuous signal, continuously varying.
-It is symbolized by \tilde{X} , and has dimensional units of plants per year, where a plant is defined as a standardized unit of productive capacity.
+It is symbolized by K, and has dimensional units of plants per year, where a plant is defined as a standardized unit of productive capacity.
 The crude assumption is made that the time required to complete a plant and get it producing is invariant.
 Therefore, at any given time the rate at which new plants are coming into production is identical to the rate at which construction projects were started g years previously, where g is the length of the gestation period:

-$$\tilde{K}^{p}(t) = \tilde{K}^{B}(t-g)$$
+$$\mathring{K}^{p}(t) = \mathring{K}^{B}(t=g)$$ (1.)